BorisPis/nicmem-asplos22-artifact/README.md

 ```

 Now, on the server run the following to obtain all submodules and compile the
-environment: (This step can be skipped in our lab environment)
+environment:
 ```
 ./scripts/make-server.sh
 ```

-And on the client run: (This step can be skipped in our lab environment)
+And on the client run:
 ```
 ./scripts/make-client.sh
 ```